 Skill: Using Mathematical Vocabulary to Express the Probability of an Event Occurring

 In the primary grades, students develop probabilistic thinking on a daily basis through the learning of certain words or phrases that describe the frequency or likelihood of certain events (for example, We always have Saturday and Sunday off from school.
 It's possible I'll play ball at recess.
 It's unlikely to rain today.)
 Students also develop an understanding of the concepts of variability and chance by conducting simple probability experiments.
-Although their understanding of theoretical probability is still in its infancy, students can recognize, for example, that by spinning the needle on a spinner that is divided into thirds, there is a one-in-three chance that the pointer will come to rest on the third that is red.
+Although their understanding of theoretical probability is still in its infancy, students can recognize, for example, that by spinning the arrow on a spinner that is divided into thirds, there is a one-in-three chance that the pointer will come to rest on the third that is red.

 Source: translated from Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, Traitement des données et probabilité, p.
 128.